shua/crust-2024/notes.md

 game starts off at night but ends at dawn/morning

 -- sad trash baby song --
+a              E7
 biedne samotne dziecię
+E7         a
 urodzone w lecie
+F            a
 porzucone na śmiecie
+E7             a
 rodzice go nie chcieli